mtingers/acidmesh/README.md

 * API: Daemonize and provide a basic HTTP access REST API.
 * Clustering: compile dataset over the network distributed to worker nodes.
 * Config file format, options, and parsing. -OR- program arguments may suffice.
-* Serialize and store on-disk to avoid high memory consumption.
+* Serialize and store on-disk to avoid high memory consumption and long re-compile times.
 Requires custom internal database engine.
-Example: convert C datastructures to on-disk format (e.g. pointers become encoded integers and reference offsets of a file).
+Example: convert C data structures to on-disk format (e.g. pointers become encoded integers and reference offsets of a file).
+Make this a selectable option (select: memory and/or disk).